ADHD Boise, Meridian, Eagle, Nampa, Garden City, Star, & Kuna

 How do I do this?

-Call 208.258.3510 to request a FREE 30-minute consultation (telehealth or in-person).
 We will conduct a clinical interview to determine if it makes sense to continue with additional computerized testing.
 You will get all of your questions answered at this FREE appointment.
 If we determine that further testing is indicated, we will schedule you for the test.

 3 EASY STEPS: